 Communications and Outreach

 The Communications and Outreach Office is a division of the City Manager's Office, and provides strategic communications, community engagement programs and media relations for the City of Monterey.
-The office manages the City's website, government access TV station, social media sites, and emergency radio station.
+The office manages the City's websites, government access TV station, and social media channels.
 Staff produce online newsletters, community surveys, videos, and serve as the Public Information Office in the event of an emergency.
 Learn more...